 World Tuna Day seeks to raise awareness about the overfishing of tuna and tuna-like species.
 Tuna and similar species are important fish both economically, and as a source of food.
-Their meat is rich in vitamins and they serve as a vital resource for developed and developing countries.
+Their meat is rich in vitamins, and they serve as a vital resource for developed and developing countries.
 According to the United Nations (UN), about 7 million tons of tuna and tuna-like species are harvested every year.
 This day aims to inform and educate the public about the harm caused by overfishing.
 Overfishing can harm ocean ecosystems and biodiversity.
-It can threaten wildlife and consequently entire economic systems.
+Overfishing can threaten wildlife and consequently the entire economic systems.

 World Tuna Day was established in 2016 by the UN General Assembly.
 It is observed annually on May 2nd.